 In short I am sure you can see why I decided to hit the road yeah?

 But when the money ran out I needed somewhere to crash land and so I came back.
 Twice.

 The market manager was also very accommodating in providing access to the Streets in the Sky.
 These Victorian character houses are novel properties.
-They form an actual street, one storey above ground level, have a perfectly central location and yet retain a degree peace & privacy.
-Anywhere else they would be occupied by well heeled Yuppie’s but in Halifax they sit empty and derelict.
+They form an actual street, one story above ground level, have a perfectly central location and yet retain a degree peace & privacy.
+Anywhere else they would be occupied by well-heeled Yuppie’s but in Halifax, they sit empty and derelict.
 It is an utter waste.